apache/superset/CONTRIBUTING.md

     For example:

-    `ADDITIONAL_MODULE_DS_MAP = {'caravel.my_models': ['MyDatasource', 'MyOtherDatasource']}`
+    `ADDITIONAL_MODULE_DS_MAP = {'superset.my_models': ['MyDatasource', 'MyOtherDatasource']}`

-    This means it'll register MyDatasource and MyOtherDatasource in caravel.my_models module in the source registry.
+    This means it'll register MyDatasource and MyOtherDatasource in superset.my_models module in the source registry.